FizaAslam1/EDA-and-DataPreprocessing/README.md

 ---
+COVID19-Exploratory Data Analysis and Machine Learning AND
 Titanic Dataset - Exploratory Data Analysis and Machine Learning

 This project performs comprehensive Exploratory Data Analysis (EDA), Data Preprocessing, and Machine Learning Modeling on the iconic Titanic dataset.
-The dataset captures the fate of passengers aboard the RMS Titanic, one of the most infamous shipwrecks in history.
+The dataset captures the fate of passengers aboard the RMS Titanic, one of the most infamous shipwrecks in history and also file for covid 19 death recovered ratio

 ---

 📌 Objectives

-Understand the structure and characteristics of the Titanic dataset.
+Understand the structure and characteristics of the Titanic dataset also Understand the structure and characteristics of the covid19 dataset

 Use 11+ visualization methods to explore relationships between features and survival.